kubeedge/ianvs/Distributed Synergy AI Benchmarking.md

 ### Architecture and Modules
 The Ianvs is designed to run within a single node.
 The architectures and related concepts are shown in the below figure.
 Critical components include
-- Test Environment Management: the CRUD of test environments serving for global usage
+- Test Environment Manager: the CRUD of test environments serving for global usage
 - Test Case Controller: control the runtime behavior of test cases like instance generation and vanish
 - Test Case Preparation: test case generation based on certain rules or constraints, e.g., the range of parameters
-- Story Management: the output management and presentation of the test case, e.g., leaderboards
+- Story Manager: the output management and presentation of the test case, e.g., leaderboards
 - Simulation Controller: control the simulation process of edge-cloud synergy AI, including the instance generation and vanish of simulation containers

 ![](images/ianvs_arch.png)